-In our largely regulated business environment, changes in the law - also with respect to reimbursement - can have decisive consequences for our business progress.
-This applies especially in the United States, where a large portion of our sales are generated, and where changes in the reimbursement system, for example, could have a considerable impact on our business.
-Furthermore, a portion of our dialysis care business in the United States is currently reimbursed by private insurers or managed care organizations.
-If these organizations enforce reductions in the reimbursement, it would significantly reduce the revenues and earnings for the products and services of Fresenius Medical Care.
+In our largely regulated business environment, changes in the law - also with respect to reimbursement - can have a major impact on our business success.
+This applies especially in the United States, where a large portion of our sales are generated, and where changes in the government reimbursement system, in particular, for example in the reimbursement of dialysis treatments, could have a considerable impact on our business.
+In 2016, approximately 32% of Fresenius Medical Care's sales in the United States were attributable to U.S. federal health care benefit programs, such as Medicare and Medicaid (CMS).
+A reduction in reimbursement rates or reimbursed services could result in significantly lower sales and operational results.